 All of the clinical signs that have been described are common after any surgical procedure.
 However, it is unusual for someone to have all of the signs.
 This is why Dr. Hsu follow-up his patients very closely and is available to answer any questions.
 Should you have a concern, it is best to call the office and speak with one of the nurses that work exclusively with Dr. Hsu.
 He is always available to his patients by way of the office and will tend to any questions that patients may have postoperatively.

-Make sure you clean your drain where it enters your skin with a Q-tip and some alcohol twice a day.
+Ensure you clean your drain where it enters your skin with a Q-tip and some alcohol twice a day.
 Then cover the drain entry site with a small gauze and tape to keep clean and prevent infection.

-With any surgery anywhere on your body, it is important to not do any heavy lifting early in the postoperative period.
-Any strenuous activity can result in unnecessary elevation in blood pressure, which can result in bleeding.
+With any surgery anywhere on your body, it is important not to do any heavy lifting early in the postoperative period.
+Any strenuous activity can result in an unnecessary elevation in blood pressure, which can result in bleeding.
 Heavy lifting can also tear recently repaired tissues and pop sutures.
 This could all lead to unnecessary pain or bleeding.
 In general, limit your activity and lifting to under 5 pounds before you see Dr. Hsu.
-Each specific surgery will have a specific set of instructions on how to return back to your daily activities.
+Each specific surgery will have a specific set of instructions on how to return to your daily activities.

-You should not drive at all before you see Dr. Hsu for your first postoperative visit.
+It would be best if you did not drive at all before you see Dr. Hsu for your first postoperative visit.